seba970423/thinkpad-fullscreen-backlight/README.md

 After removal, the uninstaller offers the same optional logout prompt.
 The KWin script is disabled and removed before the prompt appears.

+## Manual override while fullscreen

+The extension turns the keyboard backlight off once when fullscreen begins.

+It does not lock the backlight off.
+If you manually change the keyboard backlight through GNOME while remaining fullscreen, that choice is respected.

+- Enter fullscreen → backlight turns off
+- Turn it on manually while fullscreen → it stays on
+- Turn it off manually while fullscreen → it stays off
+- Exit fullscreen → the latest user-selected level is preserved

+This matches the GNOME variant of this tool.

 ## License

 MIT License